kinow/pylint-validation-order/README.md

 - Investigate if it is worth to check other statements besides `raise`
 - Check if besides variable declaration, we could also warn over other statements used
+- Consider the case when the previous statements are validation statements too
+- Check if the current-if is part of an if-else, then augment the variables